brndnmtthws/brndn-io/content/posts/on-beauty/index.md

 Beauty is sometimes used as a way to manipulate people.
 In advertising, beautiful things are used to imply that by purchasing some good or service, you will capture or experience the beauty expressed in the advertisement.
 A perfume ad shows a couple running through a Parisian garden at sunset—the message being that this scent will somehow transport you there, make you feel like you're smelling the flowers, make you that beautiful, bring you that love.
 A luxury car commercial frames the vehicle against a pristine mountain landscape, suggesting that ownership will connect you to something wild and free.

 For artists, commercial work isn't necessarily a bad thing—it provides a way to use their skills to survive.
-But when beauty is hijacked solely to sell a product, something fundamental changes in our experience of it.
-The artwork is no longer primarily about the beauty itself, but about creating want, lack, desire.
-It becomes a tool rather than an end in itself.
-The sunset is beautiful until it becomes a backdrop for selling cruise packages; the human form is beautiful until it becomes nothing more than a way to sell gym memberships or diet pills.
+But when beauty is used just to sell a product, it lands differently.
+You can feel the manipulation in it.
+The sunset becomes a backdrop for cruise packages; the human form gets reduced to a way to sell gym memberships or diet pills.

 ## Imperfect Beauty